MelloMantra/rgp-fileRepo/README.txt

 GBC: GameBoy Color (1998)
 N64: Nintendo 64 (1996)

-DISCLAIMER: Some programs and/or emulators are only compatible with Windows.
-For programs to work at school, do not remove them from your OneDrive folder.
+DISCLAIMER: For programs to work at school, do not remove them from your OneDrive folder.

 -------------------------------------------------------------